Policies & Funding Sources

 Required Completion Rate

-Federal regulations require that a student make steady progress toward degree completion by earning a minimum number of credit hours each semester.
-Progress is measured for all students by semester.
-In order to graduate within the maximum time frame (twelve semesters), a student must earn at least 67 percent of the credit hours attempted.
+Federal regulations require that a student must progress through their program at a pace that will ensure graduation within the maximum timeframe.
+Progress is measured for students cumulatively and is calculated using standard rounding rules.
+In order to graduate within the maximum timeframe, a student must earn at least 67 percent of their attempted credits.
 Earned credit hours include:

 • Grades of A through D-or S(X) (with credit)

 • Transferred credits -provided they meet degree requirements